arthurgaudron/arthurgaudron.github.io/index.md

 My research is focused on the modelling and the simulation of complex systems.
 I am developping tools along a methodology with one goal in mind: take together the decision.

-My work is funded by the [Urban Logistics Chair MINES ParisTech](http://chairelogistiqueurbaine.fr/).
+My work is funded by the [MINES ParisTech Urban Logistics Chair](http://chairelogistiqueurbaine.fr/).

 # Teaching activities